CyrilleMesue/cyrillemesue.github.io/processor/date-genomics.md

 5. **Stop codon:** A stop codon is the last codon in a gene.
 There are three stop codons so far in mammals.
 They include; TAA, TAG and TGA.
 6. **Double stranded DNA:** Eukaryotic DNA occurs in double stranded form, meaning, each DNA molecule is made up of two strands of nucleotides that bond through hidrogens bonds.
 7. **Complementary base pairing:** The hydrogens bonds formed between strands of DNA are specific between base-pairs.
 This is called complementary base pairing.
 Example, C and G pair with each other while A and T pair with each other.
+8. **Nested Genes:** These are genes found within other genes.
+Similar to how DNA contains genes, some genes may contain other genes as well.

 We have defined a gene above in simple biological terms.
 However, for computational purposes, we need to use a different definition:
 _A gene is a sequence of codons starting with a start codon and ending with a stop codon_.